jdunkerley/jdunkerley/advent-of-code-2020-week-3.md

 - AkimasaKajitani: https://github.com/AkimasaKajitani/AdventOfCode
 - dsmdavid: https://github.com/dsmdavid/AdventCode2020

 Onto the final six days.
-Hopefully, someone can get the first 50 stars using Alteryx (with as much as possible in BaseA) this year!
+Hopefully, someone can get the first 50 stars using Alteryx (with as much as possible in BaseA) this year - though as always its a busy time of the year and the puzzles are getting harder!